 If you are buying fruit and vegetables it’s always best to buy as local as possible, seasonal, organic produce that comes from responsible farms who follow regenerative farming techniques.
 These techniques promote good soil health, increases the water-holding capabilities of the soil and stops pesticide use.

 Most modern appliances that are plugged in and switched to standby mode still use electricity.
 When in standby mode devices can suck up to 23% of the average home’s energy use through the plug socket.
-Taking the simple action of switching appliances off at the wall will help you reduce your carbon footprint, save money and reduce the potential for electrical fires at home.
-Do not switch off your fridge or any other essential devices of course, but getting into the habit of switching your television and other non-essential devices off completely will save you in the long run.
+Taking the simple action of switching appliances off at the wall will help you reduce your carbon footprint.
+It will save money and reduce the potential for electrical fires at home.
+Do not switch off your fridge or any other essential devices of course.
+Getting into the habit of switching your television and other non-essential devices off completely will save you in the long run.

 7. Consider the Energy Credentials of Appliances